From Ukraine with ransomware: How the global mess all began

 The GoldenEye ransomware, a strain of the popular Petya malware, encrypted computers across networks using an NSA exploit called EternalBlue, leaked in April, and held them hostage for $300 in bitcoins.
 The cyberattack disrupted hundreds of businesses on Tuesday.

-Researchers traced GoldenEye's origins back to MEDoc, a Ukrainian tax accounting software.
-MEDoc is considered the "default" tax filing application "for all companies operating in Ukraine," Bogdan Botezatu, a threat analyst for Bitdefender, said.
+That link, it turns out, is MEDoc, a Ukrainian tax accounting software, researchers found.
+MEDoc is considered the "default" tax filing application "for all companies operating in Ukraine," said Bogdan Botezatu, a threat analyst for Bitdefender.

 Hackers attacked MEDoc's program, and hid the GoldenEye ransomware in a software update to its many customers.
 Both Bitdefender and Microsoft were able to find evidence linking GoldenEye's spread to MEDoc.